 |0 * (1 − 0) = 0|

-However, there remains a limitation of the NOPAT that it is particularly useful when comparing similar companies in the same industry.
-Since the NOPAT equation only measures profit in terms of dollar amount, investors and other financial users usually find it difficult to use this metric to compare differently sized (small & medium enterprise, mid-corporate and large corporate) companies within an industry.
+However, there remains a limitation of the NOPAT accounting that it is particularly useful when comparing similar companies in the same industry.
+Since it only measures profit in terms of dollar amount, investors and other financial users usually find it difficult to use this metric to compare differently sized (small & medium enterprise, mid-corporate, and large corporate) companies within an industry.

 Both the above are two different financial metric that are widely used in the assessment of financial performance of a business.
 However, there are some differences between the two interims of calculation and purpose.
 Let us identify the differences.

 - The former shows the profit from the company’s main operations after tax, but the latter show the profit after tax and also after considering all expenses.

 - The former is calculated by taking the earning before interest and tax (EBIT) and then deducting the tax part from it.
 However, the latter is calculated by deducting all expenses from the total revenue.